On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Introduction

 The question we address in this paper is the extension of this one-dimensional result to higher dimensions.
-There are at least two different directions for possible generalizations of this result.
-First, the kernel $-\| x - y\|$ is still conditionally positive definite on $\mathbb R^d$ for $d\geq 1$.
-Second, in one dimension, $-| x - y|$ is the Coulomb kernel, roughly speaking (proportional to) the inverse of the Laplacian, which is well-defined in higher-dimensions.
-For instance on $\mathbb R^3$, it is given by $\frac{1}{\| x - y\|}$.
-These two kernels belong to the family of Riesz kernels, which will be our main interest in this work.
-One motivation for using these kernels also comes from numerical experiments, in which the energy distance stands out.
-Indeed, the energy distance kernel is easy to implement and behaves particularly well, in comparison with other kernels such as the Gaussian kernel.
+There are at least two different directions for generalizing this result.
+Firstly, the Energy distance kernel $-\| x - y\|$ remains conditionally positive definite on $\mathbb R^d$ for $d\geq 1$.
+Secondly, in dimension one, $-| x - y|$ is the Coulomb kernel, proportional to the inverse of the Laplacian operator.
+The inverse of the Laplacian can also be defined in higher dimensions, for instance on $\mathbb R^3$, it is given by $\frac{1}{\| x - y\|}$.
+Both kernels belong to the family of Riesz kernels.
+One motivation for using these kernels also stems from numerical experiments, where the energy distance notably stands out.
+Indeed, the energy distance kernel is easy to implement.
+An efficient and fast method for calculating the discrepancy associated with it, as described in \cite{hertrich2023generative}, allows for large-scale applications.
+Furthermore, it exhibits favorable behavior compared to other kernels such as the Gaussian kernel.
 More precisely, global convergence is observed.
-The Coulomb kernel is more intricate to implement due to its blow-up along the diagonal and drawing conclusions from these numerical experiments is more delicate.
-Yet, from the theoretical point of view, the Coulomb kernel has been studied intensively in the mathematical literature, in particular due to its physical significance, see \cite{Serfaty2016LargeSW,serfaty2015coulomb} for a review.
-Recent results exposed in \cite{Jabin_2018} and \cite{decourcel2023sharp} study large stochastic systems of interacting particles under Coulomb interaction, proving propagation of chaos and convergence to the limit PDE results using relative entropy methods.
+Conversely, the Coulomb kernel is more intricate to implement due to its blow-up along the diagonal.
+This makes drawing conclusions from numerical experiments more delicate.
+Yet, from a theoretical point of view, the Coulomb kernel has been studied intensively in the mathematical literature, in particular due to its physical significance \cite{Serfaty2016LargeSW,serfaty2015coulomb}.
+Recent results presented in \cite{Jabin_2018} and \cite{decourcel2023sharp} study large stochastic systems of interacting particles under Coulomb interaction in the Euclidean space, proving propagation of chaos and convergence to the limit continuity equation using relative entropy methods.
 In \cite{decourcel2023sharp} this work is done on the torus manifold.